Consumer medicine information

 Mechanism of action.

-Tirzepatide is a long-acting dual GIP and GLP-1 receptor agonist.
-It is a 39-amino acid peptide with a C20 fatty diacid moiety that enables albumin binding and prolongs half-life.
+Tirzepatide is a long-acting GIP and GLP-1 receptor agonist.
+It is an amino acid sequence with a C20 fatty diacid moiety that enables albumin binding and prolongs half-life.
 Both receptors are present on the pancreatic α and β endocrine cells, brain, heart, vasculature, immune cells (leukocytes), gut and kidney.
 GIP receptors are also present on adipocytes.

 Tirzepatide is selective to human GIP and GLP-1 receptors.
 Tirzepatide has high affinity to both the GIP and GLP-1 receptors.
 The activity of tirzepatide on the GIP receptor is similar to native GIP hormone.
 The activity of tirzepatide on the GLP-1 receptor is lower compared to native GLP-1 hormone.
 Tirzepatide is a biased agonist at the GLP-1 receptor with preferential signaling towards the activation of adenylyl cyclase as opposed to the recruitment of β-arrestin.